CLARIAH/wp6-missieven/README.md

 and reorganizing some material to facilitate the conversion to TF.

 However, this TEI version contains many inaccuracies.
 There are many instances of miscategorized material: page headers and footers end up in body text and vice versa;
 editorial notes and footnotes are not always properly detected; dozens of letters have not been separated;
-metadata is often incoorect.
+metadata is often incorrect.

 In order to produce a quality dataset, I needed to do something about it: checks and corrections.

-In particular, all metadata has been freshly distilled from the letter headings, an in case of doubt the online images of the missives have been inspected.
+1. all metadata has been freshly distilled from the letter headings, an in case of doubt the online images of the missives have been inspected.
+2. all footnote marks are linked to all footnote bodies.
+   It is still possible that there are missed footnotes and missed footnote marks, but chances are slim because footnote marks and footnote bodies are detected independently.

+Yet, most OCR errors within words and numbers are mostly untouched.
+The main concern was to get a correct separation between the kinds of text:

+* original letter
+* editorial text
+* footnotes
+* page headers and footers

+The first result of the laundry is a set of XML files, which contain a clean, simplified TEI-like encoding of the material, with all non-essential parts stripped, such as page headers and footers, title pages, etc.
+There is also an exact correspondence between files and letters.

 Then I used the
 [walker module from TF](https://annotation.github.io/text-fabric/convert/walker.html#gsc.tab=0)